mohammadimathstar/m5_forecasting/README.md

 ## 2. Proposed Solution

-The solution follows a modular and production-grade ML pipeline based on MLOps best practices.

 We propose a modular and production-ready **MLOps pipeline** to forecast sales.
 The solution is divided into two distinct components:

 ### 📁 `development/`: Model Development